ArkEcosystemArchive/platform-sdk/docs/EXAMPLES.md

 // Forget all data (Use with caution!) profile.data().flush();

-// Take a snapshot of the current settings (Use with caution!) profile.data().snapshot();
+// Take a snapshot of the current data (Use with caution!) profile.data().snapshot();

 // Restore a previously taken snapshot (Use with caution!)